BGorenc/WiFi_Controlled_Lightsaber/README.md

 - Add randomized effects
 - Add holiday based effects
 - Potentially add a pulsing effect, may be limited by the single core of the Arduino that does not allow for multithreading.
+- Add a way to navigate to the webpage that doesn't rely on knowing the IP address.

 **To Do:**